 Grading

-1. a group grade for the project final report/deliverables;
+1. a group grade for the project final report and/or the deliverables;

-3. an individual reflection, which is based on a written reflection at the midterm and a 10min interview at the end.
+2. an individual performance, which includes an individual reflection (based on a written reflection at the midterm and a 10-minute personal interview at the end, see below).
 The individual reflection on the final report can influence positively or negatively for 0.5 grade point (maximum) the grade on the final report.
+If the different interviews highlight that a student did not contribute to the group’s work, he/she can also fail the course.

 In order to pass the course, students have to: